 If your heat pump has this option, it can be set to constantly choose the best way of heating depending on your preferences.

 The options are:

 - Optimize for costs savings (based on efficiency and prices for electricity and gas)

 - Optimize for low CO2 emissions (based on CO2 emissions of electricity vs gas)

 - Optimize for efficiency (based on energy use to energy output efficiency)

 These options can be customized based on your situation and preferences.
-Additionally, the heat pump continuously calculates what its current efficiency is (based on the temperature of the energy source).
+Additionally, the heat pump continuously calculates its current efficiency (based on the temperature of the energy source).
 With this information, it chooses between the best heating option and switches when necessary.
 As can be seen above, this decision is based on either cost, CO2 emissions, or the current price of electricity and gas.

 Water-source heat pumps can be connected to solar collectors